 What is Nitrous Oxide Sedation?

 If you have skipped dental visits because of a fear of the dentist, you are not alone.
 At LANCO Dental Care, we want all of our patients to feel comfortable visiting our practice in Lancaster, PA, which is why we feature nitrous oxide sedation for complex dental procedures and help those with dental anxieties and fears feel more at ease when receiving general care.
 Nitrous oxide (N2O) gas is a simple sedation technique that can help you relax safely during your appointment.
 Commonly known as laughing gas, nitrous oxide sedation is used by our dentists to keep you awake while being completely relaxed.
-If visiting the dentist produces fear or anxiety, nitrous oxide sedation may be a good fit for you.
-Please schedule a visit at our caring dental practice to learn more about nitrous oxide gas and other sedation dentistry options.
+If visiting the dentist produces fear or anxiety, a dentist that gives sedation may be a good fit for you.
+Please schedule a visit to our caring dental practice to learn more about nitrous oxide gas and other sedation dentistry options.

-Best Candidates For Nitrous Oxide Sedation
+Who are the Candidates For Nitrous Oxide Sedation?

 Get Dental Treatment Comfortably